quickapps/docs/eng/developers/blocks.md

 In our User module and its "WHo's online" block example we had added the `show_limit` option.
 This option should be accessible by administrator so they can change the amount of user, for example, from 10 to 5.
-QuickApps uses the following hook callback to ask for block's extra from fields, this hook method should return a HTML string containing all the form input elements that can be tweaked by administrators:
+QuickApps uses the following hook callback to ask for block's extra form fields, this hook method should return a HTML string containing all the form input elements that can be tweaked by administrators:

 > module + "_" + delta + "_settings"